|Island life for this cape buffalo with a friend on the river’s edge.|

 |A saddle-billed stork on the Crocodile River this morning.|

 Sure, we are only visitors ourselves here (for almost one year, leaving in February and who are we to tell others how to behave?
 But, our motives are not entirely altruistic.

 We plan to return to Marloth Park 21 months after we leave and we can only hope we’ll find it to be as meaningful and magical as it’s been for us for this entire year we’ve spent living here.

 Perhaps this is selfish but if everyone shared a similar selfishness to keep Marloth Park as wonderful as it is, we’d each commit to a personal role in appreciating our time here and dedicating our efforts for the benefits of the wildlife and the surroundings.

-Ultimately in doing so, the humans will continue to relish in the beauty and wonder of one of the most special places on earth.
+Ultimately in doing so, humans will continue to relish in the beauty and wonder of one of the most unique places on earth.

 Photo from one year ago today, December 16, 2017: